 Staying organized for the new year or now after an initial resolution is a challenge.
 A study by the Association for Consumer Research found that most people struggle with keeping things organized after tidying up.
 As a result, they go back to their messy habits.

 If your coworker, partner, sibling, or grown child has asked you to help them get organized, you’ve come to the right place.
 Here are 6 practical steps and organizing tips on how to help a messy person get organized—and stay organized.

 1. Encourage baby steps

 Starting small can mean spending as little as 5 to 10 minutes decluttering daily.
 For instance, returning items where they belong.
-Throwing away small items such as past checklists, notes, and unneeded receipts in the trash or recycling.
+Throwing away small items such as past checklists, notes, and unneeded paper receipts in the trash or recycling.

-These small decluttering tasks will help them build confidence in knowing which items are important to keep and what can be thrown away.
+These small decluttering paper and tasks will help them build confidence in knowing which items are important to keep and what can be thrown away.
 Simultaneously, they will build a habit of using small daily gaps to tackle mini-organization projects.